Bambi, a Life in the Woods: Translations

 Max Schuster, a German Jewish émigré and co-founder of Simon & Schuster, led the effort to publish Bambi in English.
 Clifton Fadiman, an editor there, engaged his Columbia University classmate Whittaker Chambers to translate it.
 Simon & Schuster published this first English edition in 1928, with illustrations by Kurt Wiese, under the title Bambi: A Life in the Woods.
 The New York Times Book Review praised the prose as "admirably translated" that made the book "literature of a high order."
 The translation immediately became "a Book-of-the-Month Club hit."
 Simon & Schuster printed a first-run of 75,000 copies and sold more than 650,000 copies between 1928 and 1942.
 (Jonathan Cape published the Chambers translation in the UK starting also in 1928, with a foreword by John Galsworthy).

 Chambers' translation has been reprinted repeatedly with different illustrations.
 Bambi, along with Salten's Fifteen Rabbits and The City Jungle, all translated by Chambers, remain in print from Simon & Schuster.

 In 2015, an Austrian scholar voiced objections to Simon & Schuster's "publication strategies" and "marketing strategy," as well as Chambers' translation for "opening the possibility for the story to be understood less as a human story about persecution, expulsion or assimilation and more as an animal story conveying a strong message about the protection of animals and the necessity of conservation."

 A translation by Hannah Correll was published in 2019 by Clydesdale Press.
 A translation by David Wyllie was published in 2020 through Project Gutenberg.

-A translation by Damion Searls was published in 2022 by The New York Review of Books.
+A translation by Damion Searls was published in 2022 by New York Review Books.
 The translations have been reviewed in various newspapers and magazines.

 Zipes translation

 A translation by Jack Zipes was published in 2022 by Princeton University Press.
 Zipes commented the conversation between animals is "reminiscent of Austrian German you'd hear in cafes around Vienna.
 The original translation didn't capture that and I hope mine does," while a grandson of Chambers countered that the 1928 translation is more poetic.
 One reviewer wrote:

 Chambers and Zipes differ moderately in style, with Zipes cleaving more faithfully to the German ("polecat") and Chambers privileging his American audience ("ferret").
 An aim of Zipes' translation is to restore Salten's more overt anthropomorphism, which Chambers softened.
 To a reader familiar with the 1928 translation, some of Zipes' more faithful anthropomorphic choices are jarring; it feels odd to read that a fawn "yelled," for example.

 Zipes occasionally increases the anthropomorphism beyond that suggested by Salten, as when he uses the pronouns "he" and "she" in a conversation between two autumn leaves, which are genderless in the original text.
-The Zipes translation is also not quite complete: one reviewer noted omissions ranging from short phrases and individual sentences to an entire passage recounting Bambi's first meeting with the old roebucks.
+The Zipes translation is also not quite complete; one reviewer noted omissions ranging from short phrases and individual sentences to an entire passage recounting Bambi's first meeting with the old roebucks.